Foreign tax credit

 Resident corporations are taxed on their worldwide income unless there is an applicable DTT in place between Poland and the relevant country that provides that the foreign income shall be exempt from taxation in Poland.
 In all other cases (in particular, when the income is not covered by any treaty), Poland uses the ordinary credit method to avoid double taxation.
 Therefore, a Polish resident is liable for income tax imposed on its worldwide income, but the tax is proportionately reduced by the income tax paid abroad.

-- the value of eligible costs of the investment (investment expenditure or costs of the two-year employment of new employees)
+- value of incurred eligible costs of the investment (investment capital expenditures or two-year labour costs of the new employees),

-- permissible level of the state aid in a selected region, and
+- state aid intensity in a selected region,

-The right to use the exemption is granted for 10, 12, or 15 years, depending on the location of the investment.
+The right to use the exemption is granted for 10, 12, or 15 years, depending on the investment’s location.

 Until the new regulation entered into force, Polish legislation provided investment incentives related to business activities carried out in 14 zones defined as SEZs.
 A business entity could benefit from tax incentives, provided that the entity obtained a permit from the Ministry of Economic Development to conduct business activities there and met other legal requirements.
 Note that a CIT credit applied only to income earned on activity conducted within the territory of SEZs and covered by permit.
 According to current regulations, the deadline for utilising the available tax credit from the previous SEZ system is the end of 2026 (previously 2020).

 Tax relief for research and development (R&D)

 Entrepreneurs have the possibility of a tax deduction of costs incurred for R&D. The value of the deduction varies depending on the size of the company and type of eligible costs.